Ziwi01/proveasio/README.md

 # About

-The idea is:
+The idea is to:

-- to have something consistent when trying to configure new Windows machine with WSL2 mainly for automation development purposes (like DevOps/SysAdmin thingy), but for general usage also.
+- have something consistent when trying to configure new Windows machine with WSL2 mainly for automation development purposes (like DevOps/SysAdmin thingy), but for general usage also.
-- to be able to be run repeatably to also update installed tools and customizations to latest versions
+- be able to be run repeatably to also update installed tools and customizations to latest versions (or stay on particular versions for stability)
-- to be easily extendable and configurable to suit personal needs.
+- be easily extendable and configurable to suit personal needs.
+- have all the features and usages described so they are easily assimilated for someone new to this

-In the process of making, I figured out that this can be also beneficial for all the people who want to learn how use Linux as their development base.
+In the process of making, I figured out that this can be beneficial for all the people who want to learn how use Linux as their development base.
 By documenting the tools and usage scenarios, this repository can be used by tech-savvy wannabies to get a grip of some advanced workflows and tools, with a little less effort than figuring it out themselves from scratch.

 **NOTE**: Below project is an opinionated set of tools which I use for my everyday work, but I hope someone will find it useful after tailoring it to ones needs.
 All the tools/customizations I use will be listed, described and if there are any customizations, they will be shown.
-If you clone this repository and have some new ideas/functionalities/fixes, feel free to create a Pull Request, it will be very much appreciated!
+If you have some new ideas/functionalities/fixes, feel free to create a Pull Request, it will be very much appreciated!

 Please read below README carefully and go through the scripts to see whats going on there before using on existing Windows/WSL.

 # TODO

+- feat: migrate to Ubuntu-22.04 LTS
 - feat: add [SDKMan](https://sdkman.io), install Groovy/Gradle/java
 - feat: add [GVM (Go Version Manager)](https://github.com/moovweb/gvm), install GO
+- feat: install latest `ripgrep` and `fd`, instead of default old ubuntu ones.
 - docs: add usage descriptions with videos and images
 - docs: update lunarvim.md with detailed workflow examples and shortcuts
 - feat(vim): Install neovim-ruby-host for all rubies
-- feat(vim)(?): Install Neovim:Ext + App::cpanminus cpan module
+- feat(vim)(?): Install Perls Neovim:Ext + App::cpanminus cpan modules

 # Table of contents